 Bangkok Airways offer one-way flights at less than $100.
 They offer a 20kg baggage allowance, but if you sign up with their frequent flyer club they will automatically give you an extra 10kg.
 Another nice perk is that there’s an airline lounge for all passengers, not just those in business class.

 Local airline Cambodia Angkor Air also flies the Siem Reap to Bangkok route and generally offer the lowest prices for flights that are booked on short notice.
 Tickets include 20 kgs of luggage and they fly into the main Suvarnabhumi Airport.
-One-way flight start at $60 but they are less reliable than the other airlines.
+One-way flight start at $60 but they are less reliable than the other airlines, in that flights are often cancelled and rescheduled.
 Read our full review of Cambodia Angkor Air.

 We’ve got another post that go over all of the flights from Siem Reap to Bangkok in more detail.

 The easiest way to get from Siem Reap to Bangkok is by direct bus, although it’s not the fastest.
 Direct means that you don’t have to change buses at the border or haul your luggage over the border — it stays on the bus while you get your visas.
 While many buses advertise themselves as direct buses, there are only two companies that are true direct buses: Nattakan and Giant Ibis.

 Nattakan/Transport Co.
 Ltd direct buses that go from Siem Reap to Bangkok.
 You can purchase tickets online for $30 plus a $1 booking fee.
 The procedure is simple and you’ll receive an e-ticket that you can either print out or present on your phone when you arrive at the bus station.
 The bus leaves at 9 a.m. every day and take between eight and ten hours to arrive.
 Read our full review with photos of the Nattakan direct bus.